 1 Is there any member who wishes to speak to any of the resolutions?
-Senator 2 Rubio?
-3 SENATOR RUBIO.
-So we do not lose a quorum, do you want to vote on them and I 4 will reserve my comments?
-5 THE CHAIRMAN.
+Senator Rubio?
+2 3 SENATOR RUBIO.
+So we do not lose a quorum, do you want to vote on them and I will reserve my comments?
+4 5 THE CHAIRMAN.
 That would be great.
 6 So I would move all of the resolutions that I have spoken about in order.
 If there 7 are no other amendments, I will move that the resolutions be considered, as amended, 8 en bloc by voice vote.
 Without objection.
 9 All those in favor, say aye.
 10 [Chorus of ayes.]
-11 The Chairman.
+11 THE CHAIRMAN.
 All those opposed, say no. 12 [No response.]
 13 THE CHAIRMAN.
 The resolutions are favorably reported.
 14 We now have 12 nominees to consider en bloc, and then I will come back to any 15 comments any member wants to make.
 My understanding is that there is no objection, 16 and so is there anyone who wishes to speak to the nominees?
-16 17 and so is there anyone who wishes to speak to the nominees?
-[No response.]
 17 [No response.]
+18 THE CHAIRMAN.
+If not, I will move the 12 nominees to be considered en bloc.
+19 All those in favor will say aye.